Sarim72/Sarim72.github.io/content/authors/admin/_index.md

 I am a Final Year Undergrad Student At Jamia Millia Islamia (A Central Govt.
 University), New Delhi.
 I am passionate about Robotics, Computer Vision and Deep Learning and currently involved in research activities regarding the same.
 I love taking up projects for fun and make sure they see the light of the day.I am Looking forward to apply for graduate schools in near future.
-Open to research opportunities in field of Robotics, Computer Vision and Deep Learning.
+I am Open to research opportunities in field of Robotics, Computer Vision and Deep Learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "https://drive.google.com/file/d/1wVXwFL0-1GQA4sY6H8I1wLarYm0fpZgb/view?usp=sharing" "newtab" >}}resume{{< /staticref >}}.